“Not all those who wander are lost,” so wrote J. R. R. Tolkien in The Lord of the Rings. Here's what we've seen and helpful apps for the wanderer.

 So does Jennifer.

 We’ve tried to explain it to people.
 Their eyes sort of glaze over.
 But you understand, don’t you?

-We set a couple of firm rules early on, no more than 330 miles a day and always arrive mid-afternoon, which I remind myself of with my Rule 330 coffee mug.
+We set a couple of firm rules early on, no more than 330 miles a day, and always arrive mid-afternoon, which I remind myself of with my Rule 330 coffee mug.